Facial structures for various notions of positivity and applications to the theory of entanglement: Boundary structures for positive maps

 with

 and note that $V_i$ is orthogonal to the space $D$ for each $i=1,2,3$.
 It is easy to see that that a completely positive map $\phi_V$ lies in the bidual cone of the Choi map if and only if $V$ is orthogonal to the space $D$.
-This will be clarified in general situations later, and exploited to study the notion of entanglement witnesses.
+This will be clarified in general situations later and exploited to study the notion of entanglement witnesses.
+See the relation (\ref{kkkkkk}) and Proposition \ref{spanning}.

 Woronowicz \cite{woro_letter} kindly showed the author that if a positive map $\phi\in\mathbb P_1(M_m,M_n)$ satisfies the following two conditions \begin{itemize} \item $\phi$ is irreducible; $\{x\in M_n:\phi(a)x=x\phi(a)\ {\text{\rm for each}}\ a\in M_m\}=\mathbb C I_n$, \item $\dim\spa\{a\otimes h:M_m^+\otimes\mathbb C^n: \phi(a)h=0\}=n\times (m^2-1)$, \end{itemize} then it is exposed.
 Note that the second condition appears in Theorem 3.3 of \cite{woronowicz-1} in the context of the notion of non-extendability.
 Very recently, examples satisfying these conditions have been found in \cite{sar-cr}.
 Another examples of indecomposable exposed maps can be found in \cite{chru}.